 Are KIPP schools public schools?

 Yes, all of our schools are tuition-free public charter schools.
-Like traditional school districts, we receive public funding and are accountable for strong academic results and sound financial practices.
+Like traditional public schools, we receive public funding and are accountable for strong academic results and sound financial practices.
 Public charter schools, however, are given more academic and budgetary flexibility than traditional public schools, and in exchange commit to delivering specific results.

 What are charter schools?

-Charter schools are publicly funded, independently operated schools that are allowed to operate with more autonomy than traditional public schools in exchange for increased accountability.
-Some charter schools are stand-alone institutions, while others, like KIPP, operate as part of larger school networks.
+Charter schools are publicly-funded, independently-operated schools that are allowed to operate with more autonomy than traditional public schools in exchange for increased accountability.
 Every charter school has an authorizer that is responsible for holding charter schools accountable for compliance with their operating agreements (“charters”).
-KIPP South Fulton Academy is authorized by Fulton County Schools; our seven other schools are authorized by Atlanta Public Schools.
+KIPP South Fulton Academy is authorized by Fulton County Schools; our eight other schools are authorized by Atlanta Public Schools.

 Like all public schools, charter schools are:

 • Non-sectarian and non-discriminatory